retaildevcrews/asb-spark/challenges/deploy-WebV/README.md

-# Deploy WebV
+# Deploy WebValidate

 ## Background

-WebV is our end-to-end test tool that generates https requests and sends them to our NGSA application.
-These https requests can be used to enable load tests and to verify that the NGSA application is handling https requests correctly.
-More information about running WebV interactively from the command line can be found [here](https://github.com/retaildevcrews/webvalidate/blob/main/README.md).
+Web Validate (WebV) is our end-to-end test tool that generates web requests and sends them to our NGSA application.
+These web requests can be used to enable load tests and to verify that the NGSA application is handling web requests correctly.
+More information about running WebV interactively from the command line can be found [here](https://github.com/microsoft/webvalidate).

 The WebV application needs to be deployed on our AKS cluster.
 Create a Kubernetes manifest file (yaml) to define and create the appropriate resource(s) needed to deploy WebV.
 The inputs needed to deploy WebV on our AKS cluster are shown below.
 Using these inputs, WebV will generate approximately 1 request per second when deployed.